php-fig/fig-standards/proposed/http.md

 namespace Psr\Http;

 /**
- * HTTP messages consist of requests from client to server and responses from
+ * HTTP messages consist of requests from a client to a server and responses
- * server to client.
+ * from a server to a client.
  *
- * This interface is not to be implemented directly, instead implement
+ * This interface SHOULD not be implemented directly; instead, implement
  * `RequestInterface` or `ResponseInterface` as appropriate.
  */
 interface MessageInterface
 {
     /**
-     * Returns the message as an HTTP string.
+     * Returns a string representation of the HTTP message.
      *
-     * @return string Message as an HTTP string.
+     * @return string Message as a string.
      */
     public function __toString();